-The question of when exactly is a white wine ready to be served has always been on discerning white wine drinkers’ mind.
-I am not into white wine, btw, and though I do drink some occasionally, the chill factor never bothers me, but for those who are particular about this exacting details, apparently, there’s table or chart to guide them along.
-However, with the New Zealand winemaker, Matua, 2016 Marlborough Sauvignon Blanc and Rosé, this age-old white wine drinking woo will be eliminated forever – thanks to an innovative thermographic label technology.
+The question of when exactly is a white wine ready to be served has always been on discerning white wine drinkers’ minds.
+I am not into white wine, btw, and though I do drink some occasionally, the chill factor never bothers me, but for those who are particular about these exacting details, apparently, there’s a table or chart to guide them along.
+However, with the New Zealand winemaker, Matua, 2016 Marlborough Sauvignon Blanc and Rosé, this age-old white wine drinking woe will be eliminated forever – thanks to an innovative thermographic label technology.

-Dubbed the Chill Check label, the label replaces standard, regular paper labels with special thermo sensitive paper that has color-changing property.
+Dubbed the Chill Check label, the label replaces standard, regular paper labels with special thermosensitive paper that has color-changing properties.
 The label for Sauvignon Blanc and Rosé features an appearing/disappearing snowflake symbol and a color-changing Ta Moko, a traditional sacred tattoo of the face or body of the Maori culture, which darkens in shade when the wine is optimally chilled.
 Here’s the gist of how it works: